-Drinkaware are pleased to be attending the Tullamore Show in Co.
+Drinkaware is pleased to be attending the Tullamore Show in Co.
 Offaly this Sunday, 12 August 2018.

-Throughout the day, Drinkaware will be on hand with evidence-based information on alcohol to help people to make informed decisions about their drinking.
-Visitors to the information stand – located in Business Arcade C - will be encouraged to take home free resources including a standard drink measure cup, calorie and sugar calculator wheel and alcohol information booklet.
+Throughout the day, the Drinkaware team will be on hand with evidence-informed resources to help people to make informed decisions about their drinking habits.
+Visitors to the information stand – located in Business Arcade C – will be encouraged to take home free resources including a standard drink measure cup, calorie and sugar calculator wheel and alcohol information booklet.
 In 2018 so far, over 30,000 Drinkaware resources have been ordered by people in across Ireland who want to take proactive steps to learn about their drinking and ultimately, drink less to improve their health and wellbeing.

 Speaking ahead of the event, Ms Miriam Taber, Drinkaware Interim CEO, said: